 Through visible inspection, check whether the surface has any signs of wear and tear.
 If there is minimal damage, then you will not have much problem.
 All you need to do is clean it.
 You may also apply a coat of paint if that pleases you.

-If you find that the original finish leads to glossy surfaces, you need to lightly sand it and rub it down to result in a rougher texture.
+If you find the original finish too glossy, you just need to lightly sand it and rub it down to result in a rougher texture.
 The resulting texture allows the paint to adhere to the surface.

 Few Scratches and Neglect